 I. Know what you want to accomplish and avoid in retirement.

-Until you get clear on these two what you hope to accomplish and avoid planning for retirement will be challenging.
-To get started take a sheet of paper, draw a line across the top, and another down the middle.
-Label one column "What I want to accomplish in retirement" and label the other "What I want to avoid in retirement".
+Until you are clear on these two, what you hope to accomplish and avoid planning for retirement will be challenging.
+To start, take a sheet of paper, draw a line across the top, and another down the middle.
+Label one column "What I want to accomplish in retirement" and label the other "What I want to avoid in retirement."
 Now brainstorm ideas of what you want to accomplish and want to avoid in retirement and add them to the lists.

 Examples of things you may want to accomplish in retirement: